wdi-atx-11/js-functions/README.md

 When a function is *called*, the code from within the definition's curly braces (these -> **`{}`**) will be executed.
 It will only be executed when the function is called.

+We already call functions all the time in our code, even if we didn't write them.
+Those functions are defined elsewhere, either in the specification of Javascript, or within the specific framework (like using the `$` function for jQuery).
+The new power we have to define our own functions means we can write our own chunks of code that we want to execute later.

 # Defining a function with a parameter
 When a function requires a parameter, it will use an input value to perform an action.
 In the function `greetPerson(name)` the function requires that a name value be given to it.

 ```javascript
     // function definition